boxcutter/oraclelinux/README.md

-# Packer templates for Oracle Linux
+# Packer templates for Oracle Linux written in legacy JSON

 ### Overview

-This repository contains templates in JSON for Oracle Linux that can create Vagrant boxes using Packer.
+This repository contains templates in legacy JSON for Oracle Linux that can create Vagrant boxes using Packer.

 ## Current Boxes